rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

 ## Commits content requirements

-Each commit should have
+Each commit should contain one of the following:

-- either completed functionality / documentation
+- completed functionality/documentation
-- either completed fix of a defect in code
+- completed fix of a defect in code
-- either completed code refactoring
+- completed code refactoring

 Long story short, all changes in a commit should be described by one sentence with a single predicate.